chakra-core/ChakraCore/Future Plan.md

 This community development will proceed on the Chakracore master branch.
 At a future time this repository may be transferred out of the microsoft organisation within Github - though it will remain here to begin with.

-We will periodically (timescale TBD) publish a release plan document listing planned enhancements and proposed timescale for the next release.
+We will periodically (time scale TBD) publish a release plan document listing planned enhancements and proposed time scale for the next release.

 We will also aim to triage and address bug reports as received, depending on the scale of these issues they may be fixed immediately or left until a future release.